|

 were never in better condition than when we had childlike faith.
 And

-yet how many the fools and pigs who want to damage the faith capacity
+yet how many the pigs who want to damage the faith capacity

 of children!
 Faith is instinctive knowledge.
 Normally